What is an annual review?

-After the review is complete, all forms will remain in the student's file until their degree is conferred.
+After the review is complete, all forms will remain in the student's file until seven years have elapsed from their graduation.

-The student's graduate committee will assess the student's progress towards completion of their graduate degree at an annual meeting (or through one-on-one discussions with the student if a meeting is not possible).
-It is the student's responsibility to provide all committee members with the materials outlined in the annual review instructions prior to the meeting.
+It is the student's responsibility to provide all committee members with the materials outlined in the annual review instructions prior to either a full committee meeting or individual meetings.
 The meeting is for information exchange and discussion of future plans, and is not a structured evaluation.
 The student will summarize their thesis research, course work, and professional development; and committee members will ask questions, respond to student's questions, and provide suggestions.
 At the conclusion of the meeting, each committee member will sign and provide written comments on (if desired) the Graduate Committee Student Evaluation form (see attached), return it to the student, and retain the remainder of the materials for their records.
+If the full committee meeting is not required, the student and major professor can request a full committee meeting, or full committee member participation.
 The student will return all Graduate Committee Student Evaluations to the Departmental Graduate Committee with the rest of their Assessment documents.

-Within two weeks of the committee meeting (and after absent committee members have completed their Graduate Committee Student Evaluations), the student's major professor will arrange a student-major professor interview.
+Within two weeks of the committee meeting or individual meetings have been held, the student's major professor will arrange a student-major professor interview.
 During the student-major professor interview, the major professor and student will discuss the student's progress, feedback from committee members, issues of concern, and plans for the coming year.
 The major professor gives the completed Graduate Committee Student Evaluation form to the student (who returns it to the Departmental Graduate Committee with the rest of the assessment documents).
 If desired by either the student or the major professor, the major professor will write a detailed, one-page written Annual Evaluation of the student's performance.
 In cases where the major professor believes the student has performed below expectations or that the student's goals and plans for the coming year are inadequate or are not consistent with the professor's evaluation, the major professor will work with the student to develop a written Graduate Education Performance Plan for improving the student's performance.
-The major professor's Annual Evaluation (and Performance Plan if necessary) remain in the student's file until their degree is conferred.
+The Performance plan should be sent directly to the FWCS Department Head as well as related quarterly progress reports.
+The major professor's Annual Evaluation (and Performance Plan if necessary) remain in the student's file until seven years after graduation.

 At this time, the student assesses their need to provide feedback (positive or negative) on the performance of their major professor and committee members.
 If the student wants to provide feedback, there are several options: